GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    useConfigs

-   Load the comma-delimited list of configuration properties before parsing the URL or applying user-specified properties.
+   Load the comma-delimited list of configuration properties before parsing the URL or applying userBean-specified properties.
    These configurations are explained in the 'Configurations' of the documentation.